daniel-mcdonough/context-switch-tracker/README.md

 The application uses SQLite by default.
 The database file (`switches.db`) will be created automatically on first run.

 **Tables:**
-- `switches`: Records all task switches with timestamps, notes, and categories
+- `switches`: Records all task switches with timestamps, end_times, notes, and tags
 - `custom_tasks`: User-defined tasks beyond JIRA tickets
+- `tag_presets`: Predefined tags for categorizing switches

 ## Contributing